Egeria - Open Metadata and Governance

-- Wherever possible, discovery and maintenance of metadata has to an integral part of all tools that access, change and move information.
+- Wherever possible, discovery and maintenance of metadata has to be an integral part of all tools that access, change and move information.

 We also believe that code talks.
 Egeria provides an Apache 2.0 licensed platform to support vendors that sign up to the open metadata and governance manifesto.

 Figure 1 shows Egeria in action.
 Today’s organizations have their tools and technologies distributed across multiple data centres and cloud providers.
 These are shown as the green clouds.
 The Egeria Open Metadata and Governance (OMAG) Server Platform (blue rounded box) is deployed in each location.
 Each platform is then configured to run different types of integration services that are tailored to support specific types of tools (see orange circles).
 The Egeria services also manage the exchange of metadata between the platforms.

 The Egeria open metadata and governance technology provides an open metadata type system, frameworks, connectors, APIs, event payloads and interchange protocols to enable tools, engines and platforms to exchange metadata in order to get the best value from data and tools for a wide range of use cases.

 Eager to Get Started Now

 If you are interested in getting started with Egeria, try our tutorials.
 They show people with different roles in a fictitious organization called Coco Pharmaceuticals making use of different capabilities from Egeria.

 The guides provide step-by-step guidance on a specific aspect of working with Egeria.